rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 of the Erzya language Versuch einer Mordwinischen Grammatik ‘Attempt at a Mordvin

 <pgNo>36</pgNo>
-36

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 Grammar’ (Gabelentz 1839) controller/possessor indices for three persons and two numbers of the possessor with occasional distinction nominative singular vs. nominative